panaali/mseyfi.github.io/posts/Ensemble.md

 ---

-### Part 7: Gradient Boosting — Intuition and Walkthrough
+## part 7: Gradient Boosting — Intuition and Walkthrough

 Gradient Boosting can seem confusing because it's not just a simple ensemble like Bagging — it's actually performing **optimization in function space**.
 Here's a more detailed explanation to clarify the concepts: